nemonik/hands-on-DevOps/README.md

 # 1. Preface

 This class is under near constant development.
-It's backlog is here https://github.com/nemonik/hands-on-DevOps/projects/1
+It's backlog is here https://github.com/nemonik/hands-on-DevOps/projects/1  I'm also presently focused on a new version that removes of significant amount of the factory configuration...
+Portions of this class IaC will fail at this time.

 # 2. DevOps